-Non-EU/EFTA Nationals

-Non-EU/EFTA nationals are only eligible for a work permit if they or their employer can show that they are specifically qualified for the position and there is no suitable person from Switzerland or the EU/EFTA to fill the job vacancy.
-Non-working EU/EFTA nationals are only eligible for a residence permit if they are over 55 years of age, have sufficient financial means and close ties to Switzerland, or if they are of particular economic interest to the canton in question, for example, because of the tax revenue they would bring or their business activities.
+Non-EU/EFTA Nationals Non-EU/EFTA nationals are only eligible for a work permit if they or their employer can show that they are specifically qualified for the position and there is no suitable person from Switzerland or the EU/ EFTA to fill the job vacancy.
+Non-working EU/EFTA nationals are only eligible for a residence permit if they are over 55 years of age, have sufficient financial means and close ties to Switzerland, or if they are of particular economic interest to the canton in question, for example, because of the tax revenue they would bring (e.g. based on a lump-sum tax arrangement) or their business activities.